 2. Wheel Size

-Just like standard bikes, balance bikes come in a wide variety of sizes.
+Just like standard bikes, balance bikes come in a wide range of sizes.

 And like other bikes, balance bikes are organized by wheel size ranging from 10” all the way up to 14” and beyond.

-You’ll mainly want to consider 12” balance bikes, which make up the bulk of the offerings here.
-A 12” bike will suit most children from 24 to 36 months, which is the best time to begin teaching your child to ride.
+You’ll mainly want to consider 12” balance bikes such as the Strider Sport, First Bike and Retrospec Cub.
+A 12” balance bike will suit most children from 24 to 36 months, which is the best time to begin teaching your child to ride.

-If your child is late to the bike riding game and you’re looking for alternatives to the classic training wheels then you might consider a 14” balance bike, which will suit kids as old as age five or about 4 feet in height.
+If your child is late to the bike riding game and you’re looking for alternatives to the classic training wheels then you might consider a 14” balance bike such as the Early Rider Road Runner, which will suit kids as old as age five or about 4 feet in height.